Helper functions to convert between formula and matrix interface

 are intended for developer use.
 For the most part, this emulates the

-(and also see the notes at
+internals of lm() (and also see the notes at

 https://developer.r-project.org/model-fitting-functions.html).

-data are created for modeling. .convert_form_to_x_fit()
+.convert_form_to_x_fit() is for when the data are created for modeling.

-samples are being predicted and only require the predictors to be
+only requires the predictors to be available.

 Usage